kodosa7/eshop/README.md

 ## Disclaimer

 This app is built for educational purposes only.
-It is not affiliated with any real eshop or eshop data.
+It is not affiliated with any real eshop, eshop data or copyrighted material.

 ## License